UW-Macrostrat/macrostrat-api/README.md

 are cached.
 If Redis is available it will be used, otherwise they are cached in the application memory.

-The API requires `node` v14 or later to run.
-Recent testing has been conducted on `node` v18.
+The API requires `node` v20 or to run.

-#### Data
+## Data

-The following databases must be in place:
+The `macrostrat` PostgreSQL database must be available.

-- MariaDB - macrostrat
-- Postgres - burwell, alice, wof, elevation

 ## Setup